-The main reason for this was that Hitler was still convinced that Normandy was just a diversion and still had most of his forces concentrated around the Calais area.
-Below the photo depicts the secured beach head with heroic men of the 29th, 1st infantry and US Rangers coming ashore in their droves.
+The main reason for this was that Hitler was still convinced that Normandy was just a diversion and still had most of his forces concentrated around the Calais area. /font>BBelow the photo depicts the secured beach head with heroic men of the 29th, 1st infantry and U.S Rangers coming ashore in their droves.

-It was not the end of the beginning it was the beginning of the end of the evil Nazi regime, a regime that had strangled Europe for eleven years.
-In eleven months time, Hitler would be dead after committing suicide in his bunker as the Allies closed in, and the war in Europe would be over.
+It was not the end of the beginning it was the beginning of the end of the evil Nazi regime, a regime that had strangled Europe for 11 long years.
+In 11 months time, Hitler would be dead after committing suicide in his bunker as the Allies closed in, and the war in Europe would be over.

-The Americans launched their landing craft too far out at twelve miles.
+TThe Americans launched their landing craft too far out at 12 miles.
 They should have sent the armored forces in first from a shorter distance, like the British successfully did at Gold beach.
-The German defences should have been wiped out or at least decimated form off shore ships and heavy bombers before embarking.
+The German defences should have been wiped out or at least decimated from off shore ships and heavy bombers, before embarking.